NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ## Personal Summary

 This project by far has brought the steepest learning curve.
 The whole new world of models, views and templates seemed to bring with it a whole new level of confusion!
 Taking the time to go over the detailed content material available repeatedly in small iterations has resulted in the project that can be seen here.
-A massive thank to you my legend of a mentor who has not only provided invaluable advice, but allowed me to push my self further to refine my work, and as an individual on my coding journey.
+A massive thank you to my legend of a mentor who not only gave invaluable advice but allowed me to push myself further to refine my work, and as an individual on my coding journey.

 The main take away point from this project has been around the value of using agile methodology and tools to manage the project through to completion.
-I aim to look at refining this further by breaking future projects down in to multiple milestones and refining Epics to User Stories to Tasks.
+I aim to look at refining this further by breaking future projects down into multiple milestones and refining Epics to User Stories to Tasks.